core-wg/resource-directory/draft-ietf-core-resource-directory.md

 ~~~~
 {: #example-payload title="Example registration payload" }

-A Resource Directory may optionally support HTTP.
+An RD may optionally support HTTP.
 Here is an example of almost the same registration operation above, when done using HTTP.

 ~~~~
 Req: